 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- The first step is that you must answer a bunch of questions, such as what is your legal name, address, birthdate and contact person.
+- The first step is that you must answer a bunch of questions, such as what your legal name is, address, birthdate and contact person.

 - You will also be asked about your medical and psychological history.